SCAPULA ANATOMY

 • Prominent, triangular plate running obliquely across the dorsal surface

-• Divides scapula into supraspinous and infraspinous fossae
+• Divides your scapula into supraspinous and infraspinous fossae

 • Lateral End: